Donegal GAA: Camogie

 Donegal competed in the Ulster Senior Championship from the 1930s, hosting Antrim in Letterkenny in 1945.
 They succeeded in fielding a league team in the 1980s, drawing on the groundwork at Loreto, Letterkenny which fielded successful colleges teams.
 The Pan Celtic games of 2006 rejuvenated camogie in Donegal and the county returned to competition in the Ulster Junior Championship in 2008.

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", it was announced that Donegal, Kerry, Mayo and Monaghan would receive a total of 14 new clubs by 2015.

+In 2026 Donegal fielded a senior team in the National League and the All Ireland Junior Championship for the first time.

 Eponyms

 Several clubs in cities worldwide use the "Donegal" or "Tír Chonaill" name.
 These include: